-Manufacturers recognize that Congress must take action to remove the unfair burden of ACA taxes, including the HIT, medical device and Cadillac tax, a 40 percent tax increase on high-cost employer-sponsored health plans.
+Manufacturers recognize that Congress must take action to remove the unfair burden of ACA taxes, including the HIT, medical device and “Cadillac” tax, a 40 percent tax increase on high-cost employer-sponsored health plans.
 Manufacturers are committed to providing quality health insurance options for their employees.
 This is a vital tool for attracting and maintaining a skilled workforce.
-The federal government should be encouraging not discouraging employers from providing quality health benefits to American workers.
-The NAM is leading advocacy efforts to ensure these three taxes are repealed in time for manufacturers to avoid their unnecessary burden.
+The federal government should be encouraging, not discouraging, employers from providing quality health benefits to American workers.
+The National Association of Manufacturers is leading advocacy efforts to ensure these three taxes are repealed in time for manufacturers to avoid their unnecessary burden.

 Latest posts by Catie Kawchak (see all)

 - Manufacturers Ready for 2018 Infrastructure Action - January 10, 2018

 - Infrastructure Is Critical for Both Rural and Urban Shop Floors - December 7, 2017